 Photo courtesy of Mira Moon

-Mira MoonWhen it opened in November of 2013, the Mira Moon hotel dazzled design devotees with its visual interpretation of a classic Chinese myth.
-Billed as a “story hotel,” Mira Moon enlisted Dutch design master Marcel Wanders and the celebrated firm Yoo to retell the tale of a goddess named Chang'e who was sent to the moon—and trapped there for eternity with a sole companion, the Jade Rabbit—after drinking a forbidden elixir.
+Mira MoonWhen it opened in November 2013, the Mira Moon hotel dazzled design devotees with its visual interpretation of a classic Chinese myth.
+Billed as a “story hotel,” Mira Moon enlisted Dutch design master Marcel Wanders and the celebrated firm Yoo to retell the tale of a goddess named Chang'e who drank a forbidden elixir and was sent to the moon—and trapped there for eternity with a sole companion, the Jade Rabbit.
 In the Wanders and Yoo version, the moon goddess sends the Jade Rabbit back to Earth to keep her true love company at this hotel in the artsy Causeway Bay district.

 Mira Moon makes a wealth of technology available to guests: Internet TV, Bluetooth music systems, complimentary portable Wi-Fi hotspots that can network with your device for free local and international calls, and in-room iPad Minis preloaded with business and leisure apps.
-Mira Moon is also Hong Kong pursuing LEED certification.
-It has implemented ambitious water and energy saving initiatives and has a 265-square-foot vertical garden in the Alice in Wonderland–like Secret Garden.
+It has implemented ambitious water- and energy-saving initiatives and has a 265-square-foot vertical garden in the Alice in Wonderland–like Secret Garden.